 Duke University seeks a talented, engaged student body that embodies the wide range of human experience; we believe that the diversity of our students makes our community stronger.
 If you’d like to share a perspective you bring or experiences you’ve had to help us understand you better—perhaps related to a community you belong to or your family or cultural background—we encourage you to do so.
 Real people are reading your application, and we want to do our best to understand and appreciate the real people applying to Duke.
 (250 words maximum)

-This is a fairly personal question, so if there are any experiences that you feel have shaped your upbringing and/or led to your decision to apply to Duke, let them know here.
+These are fairly personal questions, so if there are any experiences that you feel have shaped your upbringing and/or led to your decision to apply to Duke, let them know here.

 - Did a grandparent raise you?